-I become insular and inwardly focused in order to both heal and grow into the next phase of my life.
+I become quiet and inwardly focused in order to both heal and grow into the next phase of my life.
 This can both look and feel a bit like death, and it is.
 What has come before is gone, and I must let it die in order to make room for whatever new life form wants to emerge.

 Caterpillar into butterfly, cliché yes, I know.
 But there is a version of this image that you may not have heard before.
 Maybe you have heard it, and I’m new to the party.
 I only heard it a few months ago.

 “Once a little boy was playing outdoors and found a caterpillar.
 He carefully picked it up and took it home to show his mother.
 He asked his mother if he could keep it, and she said he could if he would take good care of it.

 The little boy got a large jar from his mother and put plants to eat, and a stick to climb on, in the jar.
 Every day he watched the caterpillar and brought it new plants to eat.

 One day the caterpillar climbed up the stick and started acting strangely.
 The boy worriedly called his mother who came and understood that the caterpillar was creating a cocoon.
 The mother explained to the boy how the caterpillar was going to go through a metamorphosis and become a butterfly.